tc39/proposal-explicit-resource-management/README.md

 }
 ```

-Since we must always ensure that we properly release resources, we must ensure that any abrupt
+Since we must always ensure that we properly release resources, we must ensure that any abrupt completion that might
-completion that might occur during binding initialization results in evaluation of the cleanup
-step.
-When there are multiple declarations in the list, we track each resource in the order they
+occur during binding initialization results in evaluation of the cleanup step.
+When there are multiple declarations in
-are declared.
-As a result, we must release these resources in reverse order.
+the list, we track each resource in the order they are declared.
+As a result, we must release these resources in reverse
+order.

 ### `using` Declarations and `null` or `undefined` Values

-This proposal has opted to ignore `null` and `undefined` values provided to the `using` and
-`using await` declarations.
-This is similar to the behavior of `using` in C#, which also
+This proposal has opted to ignore `null` and `undefined` values provided to the `using` declarations.
+This is similar to
-allows `null`.
-One primary reason for this behavior is to simplify a common case where a resource
+the behavior of `using` in C#, which also allows `null`.
+One primary reason for this behavior is to simplify a common
-might be optional, without requiring duplication of work or needless allocations:
+case where a resource might be optional, without requiring duplication of work or needless allocations:

 ```js
 if (isResourceAvailable()) {